pyfar/haiopy/CONTRIBUTING.rst

 - Commit all changes to develop
 - Update HISTORY.rst in develop
 - Check if new contributors should be added to AUTHORS.rst
-- Check if examples/pyfar_demo.ipynb needs to be updated
 - Merge develop into main

 Switch to main and run::